Kit car: United Kingdom

 Vehicle regulations in the UK allow the production of up to 200 vehicles a year without the extensive regulation and testing requirements applied to mass-market vehicles.
 This has led to an expanding industry of small producers capable of offering partial and complete kits, some for export, and finished vehicles for domestic use.
-In 1949 Derek Buckler made the first UK kit car.
-His goal was to bring motor sports to a larger market by selling affordable car kits.
-This sparked an emergence of small kit car firms between 1949 and 1973.
-They were producing a wide range of designs and specifications.
-These early kits were targeted at amateur motor sports, some of which include trials, races, rallies, and sprints.

 The Driver and Vehicle Licensing Agency (DVLA) regulate kit cars in the UK, which helps to ensure that vehicles used on the road are safe and suitable for the purpose.
 The current test for this is Individual Vehicle Approval (IVA), which has replaced Single Vehicle Approval (SVA).
 When SVA was first introduced in 1998, many believed this would kill off the kit car market, but in reality it has made the kit car market stronger, as the vehicles produced now have to meet a minimum standard.
 IVA was introduced in summer 2009 and it is too early to tell what impact this will have on the industry.

 A significant number of kit cars do not receive a 'Q' registration plate, which signifies a vehicle of unknown or mixed age.
 All kit cars are subject to a Vehicle Identity Check, VIC, by the DVLA to determine the registration mark a kit car is assigned.
 This will be either, a new, current year, registration; an 'age-related' registration; or a 'Q' plate.
 Once a kit car has been correctly registered, a V5C, or log book, will be assigned and then a kit car is treated in exactly the same way as a production car, from any larger manufacturer.
 A kit car must pass its MOT test and have a valid car tax, or have a valid Statutory Off-Road Notification (SORN) declaration.
 As part of the IVA, a kit car can sometimes be permitted to assume the age of a single, older car (the donor car) if the major parts were taken from it in its construction.
 If the age identifier assigned to a kit car falls before 1980 the vehicle may be road taxed free of charge.

 According to figures given to Kit Car magazine, the most popular kit in the United Kingdom in 2005 was made by Robin Hood Sportscars, who sold 700 kits a year.
 The editor of Kit Car Magazine suggests in 2016 the MEV Exocet was the best selling kit car.